effectai/effect-network-website/content/news/roadmap-2024.md

 #### Major DAO Updates & Staking Revamp

 With migrations wrapping up, our focus now shifts to the DAO's evolution.
-Expect practical upgrades, including pull request integration for enhanced collaboration.

 We're also revamping the EFX/NFX staking mechanism, ensuring it's more intuitive and rewarding.
 These changes aim to streamline operations and better serve the EFX community.